14islands/r3f-scroll-rig/README.md

 ### `<HijackedScrollbar>`

-The hijacked scrollbar takes over the browser scrollbar and animates in with Javascript and linear interpolation.
+The hijacked scrollbar takes over the browser scrollbar and animates it with Javascript and linear interpolation.
 This allows us to match the speed of objects moving on the fixed GlobalCanvas.

 Pros: